BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 It features properties such as:

 - Transformation properties: Position/Rotation/Scale.
 Position being X,Y, Rotation being a number in radian for the rotation along the Z axis, Scale being a number to provide uniform scale.
+- Size: define the 2D size of the primitive, can be a bounding area.
+- There's also actualPosition, actualSize properties that gives the real position and size, after layout and alignment was computed on the primitive.
+So you should always use these properties on get operations.
-- Origin: define the origin of the primitive, default being 0.5,0.5, which is the center of the primitive, 0.0,0.0 would be the top/left corner of the primitive.
+- Origin: define the origin of the primitive, default being 0.5,0.5, which is the center of the primitive, 0.0,0.0 would be the bottom/left corner of the primitive.
+The origin play a role in the rotation/scaling of the primitive but **not** in its positioning.
 - LevelVisibility: define the visibility set for this particular Primitive, it's **not** the actual visibility in the canvas, see below.
 - The IsVisible property will inform if the Primitive will be rendered or not in the Canvas.
 The visibility concept is hierarchical, if a Primitive has at least one parent set as not visible, it won't be too.
 - zOrder.
 While the hierarchy give a sense of Z ordering (children being place above parents), the user can override it through this property.
 - boundingInfo, every primitive has a bounding information maintained automatically.
 This info describe a bounding circle (with a Radius) and a bounding box (with a 2D Vector acting as the extent).
 - Parent/Children: to navigate through the graph.
+- LayoutEngine: the layout engine use to position/resize the children primitives, if you don't want a layout engine (which is the default behavior), do nothing, the CanvasLayoutEngine will be used by default and it doesn't change position/size of primitives.
+- LayoutArea, LayoutAreaPos define the Area and its position of the zone allocated by the LayoutEngine to the Primitive.
+- ContentArea define the area allocated for the children primitives.
+The Padding related properties will affect its value.
+- Margin, Padding, MarginAlignment are used by the positioning engine to compute the actualPosition/actualSize of the primitive and also the ContentArea.

 ### Group2D
 Acts as a container for its children, has no rendering itself.
 A group define a new frame of reference, the visibility status will also be applied to its children.
 Based on the Caching strategy defined at the Canvas level and also the Caching Behavior of the group, its content will be cached to a bitmap or rendered during the viewport rendering.

 ### Canvas2D
 The main class that describes a Canvas, it derives from Group2D, inheriting its capabilities.
-A given Canvas belong to a given Scene, it's either defined in ScreenSpace or WorldSpace, may have a Background &| Border.
+A given Canvas belong to a given Scene, it's either defined in ScreenSpace or WorldSpace through the use of the ScreenSpaceCanvas2D or WorldSpaceCanvas2D classes, may have a Background &| Border.

 ### RenderablePrim2D
 This is an abstract class, used for primitives that render in the Canvas.
 This class takes care of the model and instance caching of the rendering resources.